Malayalam novel: Post-independence period

 In 1957 Basheer’s Pathummayude Aadu (Pathumma’s Goat) brought in a new kind of prose tale, which perhaps only Basheer could handle with dexterity.
 The fifties thus mark the evolution of a new kind of fiction, which had its impact on the short stories as well.
 This was the auspicious moment for the entry of M. T. Vasudevan Nair and T. Padmanabhan upon the scene.
 It was recognised that politics often reduced the larger concerns of life to mere ideological issues, while the life of the individuals constituting the entire population has many other interests and perspectives.
-Any reductive over-simplification of life results in the emaciation of literature.
 The trend away from social realism interpreted in a narrow sense led to the growth of the Malayalam novel in the post-independence era.
 With the phenomenal success of Chemmeen as a novel and as a film made Thakazhi turn to write on a larger canvas the inclusive accounts of the people around him.
-The mature works of Pottekkatt, Basheer, Dev, Thakazhi and Uroob make the third quarter of the 20th century one of the brightest periods of the novel in Malayalam.
+The mature works of Pottekkatt, Basheer, Dev, Thakazhi and Uroob make the third quarter of the 20th century among the most significant periods of the Malayalam novel.
 Pottekkatt's Oru Theruvinte Katha (The Tale of a Street) and Oru Desathinte Katha (The Tale of a Locale) gave the author ample canvas to narrate the stories of a number of individuals and groups.
 The day-to-day lives of this common humanity is the stuff of great fiction and Pottekkatt got the Jnanpith Award for his magnum opus Oru Desathinte Katha.
 Thakazhi took up the portrayal of generations of families in Ouseppinte Makkal (Children of Ouseph) and extended it further to write a brihad akhyayika or grand narrative covering the lives of hundreds of characters and dozens of families and several generations.
 He was writing an entire era and entire region in his magnum opus Kayar (Coir), which procured him the Jnanpith Award.
 Pottekkatt was perhaps the first to experiment with the writing of an entire region; Thakazhi added the historical dimension by bringing in centuries and generations.
 In Kayar the life of a whole community in the village complex of Kuttanad covering two centuries and a half, beginning with the land settlement and ending with the land legislation under the first Communist government in Kerala, is narrated.
 The central concern of the novel is the relation between man and the earth he cultivates.
 Already Uroob had developed the concept of an extensive canvas in Sundarikalum Sundaranmarum.